PrudhviSaiP/VSD-VSLI-Internship/README.md

 It specifies the two operands and the destination of the result using register file locations.
 The R-type instruction has multiple fields, including:
 * The opcode field : Tells the processor what operation to perform.
-* The destination register operand (rd): The register which stores the result of the operation.
+* The destination register operand (rd): The register index which stores the result of the operation.
-* Source register operands (rs1, rs2): The registers where the input is stored.
+* Source register operands (rs1, rs2): The registers indices where the input is stored.
 * 'funct3' field: It is the field after the destination register .
 This field is 3 – bit length     i.e. from bit 12 to bit 14 and it further tells about the operation, such as whether it is an     addition, subtraction, or a logical operation that is being performed.
 * 'funct7' field: It is the last field of R -type instruction format .
 It describes the              operation, such as whether it is a shift or multiplication operation etc.